okbqa/okbqa-doc/docs/control-module-v2.md

 ```
 * L: Log message
 * Q: SPARQL query
-* A: RDF triples retrieved by a given query
+* A: An RDF triple retrieved by a given query